pasqualemocerino/AILabProj-FaceRecognition/README.md

 # AILabProj-FaceRecognition
 Files for AI Lab Project about Face Recognition.
-The final purpose is to make an application which uses face recogniton as a form of user authentication.
+The final purpose is to make an application which uses Face Recogniton as a form of user authentication, using custom inputs obtained with a proper Face Detection algorithm.